Picture from "The Library Dragon" by Carmen Agra Deedy, illustrations by Michael P. White

 About the time my father was born the depression was hitting hard and the family had lost the farm.
 A relative found Jane’s father a factory job in Indianapolis.
 I don't think Jane’s mother worked outside the home but still my father always said that it was his sisters who raised Bruce and him.
 This makes sense since the girls would have been in their late teens while his mother would have been pushing forty by this time.
 I imagine Jane was the main babysitter though.
 She always had a caregiver personality.
 Plus Francis and Charity both married and left home when the boys were still young.
 Jane remained single.

-sure about that.
+My dad always said that Jane never married because she was too picky.
+I’m not sure about that.
 She had at least one serious boyfriend that I know of.
 After she died I inherited her old photos and there were several of an unnamed handsome WWII soldier.
 My cousin Diana (Bruce’s daughter) and I used to speculate that Jane’s beau died in the war.
 We even used that as fodder for a story Diana had to write for English class in high school.
 I wish we’d saved our story because I’m sure the imagination of two teenage girls was more interesting than Jane’s real life reasons for not marrying her soldier boy.

 I do know that Jane stayed home while all the other children left.
 She got a job and helped pay the bills while her parents grew old and eventually died of cancer.
 After they were gone, she moved into her own apartment and supported herself with a secretarial job at P.R Mallory and Company, a major producer of batteries and electrical components in Indianapolis.
 As far as I know she worked for them her entire life.